 Taxi fare from Otres Beach to the Sihanoukville airport is $10.
 00

-Sihanoukville to Siem Reap airfare costs $116.
+One way airfare from Sihanoukville to Siem Reap costs $116.
 20

-The cost of a day's worth of tuk-tuk service in Angkor is $15.
+An entire day of tuk-tuk service in Angkor will set you back $15.
 00

 Price of a plane ticket from Siem Reap to Ho Chi Minh City: $135 00

 The price of a flight from Saigon to Hanoi is only $48.
 21

 Pricing for a flight from Hanoi to Hoi An is currently set at $28.
 50

 The cost of a flight from Hoi An to Saigon is .
 25

 From Ho Chi Minh City to Taipei, a flight will cost you $183.
 72

 From Taipei to our apartment via bus: $4 74